 - turn off lights when you leave a room. 🐸

-- every pound of luggage adds to your airlines fuel expenditure.
+- every pound of luggage adds to your airlines fuel expenditure and airplane emissions.
 National Geographic breaks down the cost of everything you carry on a flight here: The Hidden Costs of Flying

 - Bigger Step: as items in your wardrobe and gear wear out, replace them with travel-friendly options.
 Clothing that is light weight and odor resistant will reduce the weight of your luggage and the necessity or doing laundry